csh-cristianbravolillo/EPP-CMU-Thesis/README.md

 ### Contact, bugs and acknowledgments

-Cristian Bravo-Lillo, cbravo@cmu.edu.
+Cristian Bravo-Lillo, cbravo@kind.cl.
 Thanks to Nektarios Leontiadis for his input and help.

 If you find a bug in the template (that is, something that is wrong based on the department or university guidelines), please leave me a note in GitHub: